kcly714/GGJGameProject/README.md

 You can find the code in scripts file.
 Where I was responsible for the character movement and sprite animation.
 We used C# and unity for the creation of this game.

-Character Movement Code [HERE](https://github.com/respici0/GGJGameProject/blob/master/Assets/Scripts/PlayerController.cs) feel free to use this in your unity project for character movement.
+Character/Camera Movement Code [HERE](https://github.com/respici0/GGJGameProject/blob/master/Assets/Scripts/PlayerController.cs) feel free to use this in your unity project for character movement.

+Simple script to make the character wiggle.
+[HERE](https://github.com/respici0/GGJGameProject/blob/master/Assets/Scripts/GhostBehavior.cs)
+This was done by just using one sprite image and flipping it.

 # A taste of home
 You can download and test out the working version [here](https://globalgamejam.org/2019/games/taste-home-0).
 Download is at the bottom of the linked page.